jbampton/sedona-spatialbench/docs/single-node-benchmarks.md

 * DuckDB: 1.4.0
 * SedonaDB: 0.1

-This benchmark report lists software versions, so it’s easy to track how engine performance improves over time.
+This benchmark report lists software versions, so it's easy to track how engine performance improves over time.
 We use the default settings of all software unless otherwise noted.
 For DuckDB, we explicitly set enable_external_file_cache to false to focus on the cold start queries runtime, consistent with the other engines.

 The code execution runtime includes the entire query runtime for all engines.
 The query timeout is set to 1200 seconds.